developerisnow/claude-code-exporter/README.md

 ### Requirements

 - **Node.js**: Version 14.0.0 or higher
-- **Claude Code**: Must be installed with sessions stored in `~/.claude/projects/`
+- **Claude Code**: Must be installed with sessions stored in:
+  - `~/.claude/projects/` (default location)
+  - `~/.config/claude/projects/` (XDG Base Directory compliant)
 - **Operating System**: macOS, Linux, or Windows

 ### Environment Variables

-The exporter uses standard environment variables:
+The exporter uses the following environment variables:

+- `CLAUDE_HOME` - Override the Claude home directory location
 - `HOME` (macOS/Linux) or `USERPROFILE` (Windows) - Used to locate the Claude home directory

+### Claude Home Directory Resolution

+The exporter determines the Claude home directory in the following priority order:

+1. `--claude-home` CLI option (highest priority)
+2. `CLAUDE_HOME` environment variable
+3. Interactive prompt when both `~/.claude` and `~/.config/claude` exist
+4. Automatic selection when only one directory exists
+5. Error when no Claude directory is found

 ## 🔧 Troubleshooting